runrig-coop/the-runrig-plan/posts/hedgerows.md

 The commons comes about wherever we collectively acknowledge that although we may use a thing, care for it, and maintain it, that does not give us sole dominion over it, nor over how others may wish to use it.
-Saying it like that, it comes across as a bit of a platitude, but there's a subtly there that eluded me when I first showed up at GOAT 2022, still struggling to make sense of such high concepts as usufruct and alienation.
+Saying it like that, it comes across as a bit of a platitude, but there's a subtlety there that eluded me when I first showed up at GOAT 2022, still struggling to make sense of such high concepts as usufruct and alienation.
 The commons is not ours to dispose of as we wish.
 We cannot alienate it from ourselves, nor us from it.
 We partake of the land or knowledge commons, but ultimately it is something we must give back to the whole.